cnr-ibba/BIOINFO-guidelines/docs/nextflow/running.rst

   It is possible that the nextflow version required by the pipeline is different from your nextflow version installed and you couldn't execute the pipeline.
-Please see :ref:`this section <nextflow-version-required>` of nextflow trubleshooting.
+Please see :ref:`this section <nextflow-version-required>` of nextflow troubleshooting.

 When calling nextflow using a community pipeline like ``nextflow run nf-core/rnaseq``, nextflow will download the latest pipeline version, and will place a local copy of the pipeline in your ``$HOME/.nextflow/assets`` folder.
-This local copy of the pipeline is called everytime you will call ``nextflow run`` using the same pipeline.
+This local copy of the pipeline is called whenever you will call ``nextflow run`` using the same pipeline.
 If you need a particular version or branch of such pipeline, you can indicate such requirement with the ``-r`` option, for example::